Transport Heritage NSW

-In 2013, Transport Heritage NSW was established by the Government of New South Wales to manage the State’s rail heritage collection and provide support to the broader transport (bus, tram, rail) heritage sector in NSW following an independent review.
+Transport Heritage NSW is a body established by the Government of New South Wales to manage the state’s rail heritage collection and provide support to the broader transport (bus, tram, rail) heritage sector in NSW.

+It operates the NSW Rail Museum (Thirlmere) and Valley Heights Rail Museum.

 History

-In May 2013, Minister for Transport Gladys Berejiklian acknowledged the importance of steam locomotive 3801, stating it would be a priority of Transport Heritage NSW to return it to service.
+In May 2013, Minister for Transport Gladys Berejiklian acknowledged the importance of steam locomotive 3801, stating it would be a priority of the new Transport Heritage NSW to return it to service.

 On 10 December 2013, a majority of the members of the New South Wales Rail Transport Museum voted in support of the creation of Transport Heritage NSW.
 Other transport heritage groups also expressed concern for their future existence.
 Peter Lowry was appointed as chairperson of the board and the nominated chief executive of Transport Heritage NSW, Andrew Killingsworth has been seen as a political appointment.

 In February 2016, Andrew Moritz was appointed as the new chief executive following the resignation of Andrew Killingsworth.
 On 1 March 2017, Rob Mason, former chief executive of RailCorp was appointed as the new chairman of the board, replacing Peter Lowry.

-In November 2018, plans were announced to move Transport Heritage NSW from Eveleigh Railway Workshops, in Sydney and Broadmeadow Locomotive Depot to a new location in Chullora known as the Chullora Heritage Hub.
+In November 2018, plans were announced to move Transport Heritage NSW items currently stored at Eveleigh Railway Workshops and Broadmeadow Locomotive Depot to a secure undercover storage facility in part of the Chullora Railway Workshops to be known as the Chullora Heritage Hub.

-In August 2022, former NSW Premier Nathan Rees was appointed as the new chair of the board, replacing Rob Mason.
+In August 2022, former New South Wales premier Nathan Rees was appointed as the new chair of the board, replacing Rob Mason.

-All locomotives formerly owned by the New South Wales Rail Transport Museum are now owned by THNSW.
+All locomotives and rolling stock formerly owned by the New South Wales Rail Transport Museum are now owned by THNSW.

-Review

-Major recommendations of the Rail Heritage Review included: